Redshift: Gravitational redshift

+Summary table

+Several important special-case formulae for redshift in certain special spacetime geometries are summarised in the following table.
+In all cases the magnitude of the shift (the value of z) is independent of the wavelength.

 Observations in astronomy

 The redshift observed in astronomy can be measured because the emission and absorption spectra for atoms are distinctive and well known, calibrated from spectroscopic experiments in laboratories on Earth.
-When the redshift of various absorption and emission lines from a single astronomical object is measured, z is found to be remarkably constant.
+When the redshifts of various absorption and emission lines from a single astronomical object are measured, z is found to be remarkably constant.
 Although distant objects may be slightly blurred and lines broadened, it is by no more than can be explained by thermal or mechanical motion of the source.
 For these reasons and others, the consensus among astronomers is that the redshifts they observe are due to some combination of the three established forms of Doppler-like redshifts.
-Alternative hypotheses and explanations for redshift such as tired light are not generally considered plausible.

 Spectroscopy, as a measurement, is considerably more difficult than simple photometry, which measures the brightness of astronomical objects through certain filters.
 When photometric data is all that is available (for example, the Hubble Deep Field and the Hubble Ultra Deep Field), astronomers rely on a technique for measuring photometric redshifts.
 Due to the broad wavelength ranges in photometric filters and the necessary assumptions about the nature of the spectrum at the light-source, errors for these sorts of measurements can range up to δz = 0.5, and are much less reliable than spectroscopic determinations.

-However, photometry does at least allow a qualitative characterization of a redshift.
-For example, if a Sun-like spectrum had a redshift of z = 1, it would be brightest in the infrared(1000nm) rather than at the blue-green(500nm) color associated with the peak of its blackbody spectrum, and the light intensity will be reduced in the filter by a factor of four, (1 + z)^{2}.
+However, photometry does at least allow a qualitative characterisation of a redshift.
+For example, if a Sun-like spectrum had a redshift of z = 1, it would be brightest in the infrared (1000 nm) rather than at the blue-green (500 nm) color associated with the peak of its blackbody spectrum, and the light intensity will be reduced in the filter by a factor of four, (1 + z)^{2}.
 Both the photon count rate and the photon energy are redshifted.
 (See K correction for more details on the photometric consequences of redshift.)

+Determining the redshift of an object with spectroscopy requires the wavelength of the emitted light in the rest frame of the source.
+Astronomical applications rely on distinct spectral lines.
+Redshifts cannot be calculated by looking at unidentified features whose rest-frame frequency is unknown, or with a spectrum that is featureless or white noise (random fluctuations in a spectrum).
+Thus gamma-ray bursts themselves cannot be used for reliable redshift measurements, but optical afterglow associated with the burst can be analysed for redshifts.